vimarshc/metaclass-talk/II/README.md

 >When a class definition is executed, the following steps occur:

->the appropriate metaclass is determined
+> -the appropriate metaclass is determined
->the class namespace is prepared
+> -the class namespace is prepared
->the class body is executed
+> -the class body is executed
->the class object is created
+> -the class object is created

 When we use the `class` keyword the first thing that python does is that it tries to determine what class should be used to initialse the class object.
 When we create a class w/o specifying the __metaclass__ attribute it falls back on the `type` class.